langjam/jam0002/motif/README.md

 ### 19. <a name="instrstartblock">startblock</a>
 Pattern: wave -> irregular wave

-Starts a block. startblock must have a matching endblock, otherwise the parser will report error.
+Start a block. `startblock` must have a matching `endblock`, otherwise the parser will report error.

 ### 20. <a name="instrendblock">endblock</a>
 Pattern: irregular wave -> wave

-Ends a block. endblock must have a matching startblock, otherwise the parser will report error.
+End a block. `endblock` must have a matching `startblock`, otherwise the parser will report error.

 ### 21. <a name="instrfwd">fwd</a> x
 Pattern: wave -> irregular checker

 Jump forward to the end of an enclosing `x`-th block starting from 0, for `x = diff(first_pattern, second_pattern)`.

-For example, in case of `x == 0` means `fwd` will jump to the end of current block, `x == 1` to the end of the current block's parent block, `x == 2` to the end of the parent's parent, etc.
+For example, in case of `x == 0` it means `fwd` will jump to the end of current block, `x == 1` to the end of the current block's parent block, `x == 2` to the end of the parent's parent, etc.

 The parser will report error if `fwd` is not enclosed by the right amount of blocks.